Making a Shoebox Diorama

 A great idea for reusing a cardboard box.
-I love how this diorama was completely made by children.
+I love how this was made completely by children.
 The backgrounds were drawn by hand and the dinosaurs were molded from rainbow clay!

-Another ocean diorama, but this post from Homeschool Creations is quite original -- plastic canvas sea fans plus playdough coral.
+Another ocean scene, but this post from Homeschool Creations is quite original— plastic canvas sea fans plus Playdough coral.

-Directions for making a general diorama with clear photographs at each step.
+Directions for making a general scene with clear photographs at each step.

-This three tiered diorama is a wonderful explanation of the layers of the rainforest.
+This three tiered scene is a wonderful explanation of the layers of the rainforest.